 Advertising Mode: This mode allows the bottle to broadcast signals that include essential connection information, like its unique name and the last four characters of its MAC address, facilitating easier identification in the app.
 The broadcasted data informs about the bottle’s current connection status, indicating whether it is paired with the app or awaiting connection.
 Normally, the bottle broadcasts these signals every second at 0 decibels milliwatts (the standard signal strength emitted by BLE devices typically ranges from -20 dBm to +10 dBm), balancing signal range and energy efficiency as per BLE standards.
 In case of connection loss or USB connection, the bottle automatically activates Advertising mode to re-establish the link.
 During night mode, to avoid disturbances, broadcasting lasts a minute before turning off.
 If connected to an auto-reconnecting app, the bottle will resume the connection post USB use.
 Activating night Advertising simply requires opening and closing the lid or using a USB cable, ensuring round-the-clock control.

+First Connection and Bond Request: The diagram illustrates this process, which is a critical stage in pairing a smart bottle with a mobile phone.
 The bottle is in a constant state of advertising (ADV), making itself discoverable to nearby devices.
 When a user wants to connect their mobile phone to the bottle, they start by opening the corresponding application on their phone and scanning for the bottle.
 Once the bottle is detected, the app initiates a connection.
 After the initial connection, the user can send a bond request from the app.
 This request is a security measure that, once approved, allows the bottle to store bond information and respond accordingly, thereby establishing a secured connection.
 Once bonded, the bottle and the phone maintain this connection.
 This bonding ensures that the bottle and phone can communicate securely and exchange data as needed.
 The bottle can now respond to data requests sent from the phone.

 As an indicator of this successful connection, a blue LED on the bottle will remain statically on for 5 seconds.
 If the bottle and the app are not bonded, this LED signal prompts the user to perform the bonding process, ensuring that the bottle is ready to interact with the app and send bond requests if necessary.

+Reconnecting with the Correct Bonded Device: This process describes the steps for re-establishing a connection between a smart bottle and a mobile phone that have been previously paired.
 The smart bottle is always in advertising mode (Always ADV), making it visible and ready to connect.
 When a user wants to reconnect, they open the mobile application, which scans for and identifies the previously bonded bottle.
 Upon selecting the bottle, the phone sends a check for the bonded status.
 The bottle then verifies the bond information and responds.
 If the bond is confirmed, the connection is sustained, signifying that the bottle and phone are correctly paired and communication can proceed securely.
 After the bond is verified, the phone can send data requests to the bottle.
 Since the devices are already bonded, the BLE connection does not trigger the blue LED signal, which typically indicates an initial successful connection.
 The app is designed to send bond confirmation information along with the device ID to maintain the connection.
 This streamlined process ensures that once the smart bottle and app are bonded, reconnection is efficient, maintaining the bond without additional user input unless the bond information changes or a new device is introduced.

+Reconnecting with the Incorrect Device: This process outlines the protocol for when a smart bottle attempts to reconnect with a device that is not the correctly bonded mobile phone.
 In this scenario, the smart bottle remains in a continuous advertising state (Always ADV), signaling its availability for connection.
 When a user initiates a connection through the mobile app, the app scans for the bottle and tries to connect.
 The phone then sends a request to check if it is the device previously bonded with the bottle.
 The bottle checks the received bond information and responds.
 If the bond information does not match the bottle’s records—indicating it is not the correct bonded device—the bottle will not sustain the connection and will disconnect.
 The bottle is programmed to connect only with the correct, previously bonded phone.
 If the phone attempting to connect is not the one with the matching bond information, the bottle will automatically sever the connection.
 The app should send BOND confirmation information with the device ID if it is indeed the correct phone.
 If the bond information is incorrect, indicating a wrong device, the bottle will remain disconnected.
 This process ensures that the bottle only maintains connections with authorized devices, enhancing security and user experience by preventing unauthorized access.

+Unbonded Device: This process detailed in the diagram is a key procedure that facilitates the secure disconnection and removal of existing pairing information between a smart bottle and a mobile phone, ensuring that the bottle can be reset for a new connection.
 The bottle, always in an advertising mode (ADV), is visible for connection.
 When a user attempts to connect via the mobile app, the app scans and attempts to connect to the bottle.
 The phone sends a request to check if the bottle has any bonded information on file.
 If the bottle confirms that it is bonded, the connection is maintained.
 However, if the user wishes to disconnect or if the phone is no longer available—for instance, if it is lost—the app can send an unbond request to the bottle.
 Once the unbond request is received, the bottle will respond and proceed to remove the bond, effectively unpairing itself from the phone.
 In cases where the phone is lost and cannot send an unbond request, the bottle has the capability to initiate the unbond process on its own through a special sequence of actions.
 The user can plug in a USB cable, turn the cap upside down, tap twice on the lid, and wait for a purple LED flash.
 This sequence indicates that the bottle has successfully unbonded itself from the lost device.
 This feature ensures that the user can maintain control over their smart bottle’s connections and can securely manage device pairings, even when the original paired device is no longer accessible.

 All these processes are implemented both at the code level of the mobile application and at the firmware level of the smart bottle.
 This holds true for nearly any other interaction between the app and the smart device.
 Therefore, for low-level integrations of IoT devices and the implementation of custom functionality, the technical team must possess the requisite expertise in firmware development.
 We invite you to explore a dedicated blog post about this project, where we have thoroughly described our work on developing custom firmware for this smart device.